 Please do not include any personal details other than students' names.
 If you include a photo make sure you have the appropriate permissions from everyone included in the photo.

 Once you've uploaded all the files and completed the other applications steps, you can proceed to payment.
+Please note that completing the payment process will submit your project (pending payment) and you will not be able to make any edits to your submission after this.
 We will assess the project once you have paid the entry fee.

 Refer to our article on Uploading your students’ work for tips on handling physical documents, and on zipping files for easy transfer.